majstenmark/notbook/README.md

 # Notebook
-This repo contains Cache-Flow's notebook for ACM-competitions.
+This repo contains :rainbow: :rainbow: :rainbow: (Rainbow Unicode Characters) notebook for ACM-competitions.

 All the code is found in the code/ folder.